Curriculum

 Grades 9-12

 Photography 2 is a one semester course which is an introduction to refine compositional elements, digital manipulation and printing techniques.
 They will also concentrate on different presentation techniques, matting, and integration of the photo images with the chosen techniques.
 All students will be encouraged to discover their own individual style of images and subject matter as well as to combine photography with other art media.
 All students will actively participate in critique sessions of their work and other student’s work.
 Students will create a digital portfolio to showcase their photography.
-There is a lab Fee of $15.00.
+There is a lab fee of $25.00.

 Prerequisite: Successful completion of Photography 2 course with a “B” or higher and Instructor approval